There’s a cool buzz running through the history education world.

 It’s one of my favorite times of the year.
-I mean, it’s not Christmas or the first four days of the NCAA basketball tournament or the magical four consecutive days in Kansas when it’s 75 degrees and there’s no wind.
+I mean, it’s not Christmas or the first four days of the NCAA basketball tournament or the magical three consecutive days in Kansas when it’s 75 degrees and there’s no wind.
 But it’s pretty close.

 It’s MACE.
 I really enjoy this annual Kansas tech conference ritual.
 Great sessions.
 Great people.
 Great venue.
 And the best part of MACE 2014 last week?
 I got the chance to lead a conversation with a full room of folks about using video games to teach social studies.
 We spent 45 minutes talking about reasons to use games, ways to use games, and different kinds of games – including the potential of MineCraftEDU, SimCityEDU, and serious games.